 Yes, it’s still confusing.
 But that’s OK.
-Perhaps what we should be happy understanding is that God cannot really be named but if we try to do so then we are left with a profound mystery.
+Perhaps what we should be happy understanding is that God cannot really be named, but if we try to do so, then we are left with a profound mystery.
 It’s the mystery of His nature.
 And it will only be understood properly in Heaven.
-But for now we do our best.
+For now, though, we do our best.

 Now let’s look more closely at God as Father.

 When we were baptized, we were baptized NOT in the names (plural) of the Father, Son and Holy Spirit.
 Rather, we were baptized in the name (singular) of the Father, Son and Holy Spirit.
 This Trinity is one.
 But God is also distinct in His Persons.
 So let’s look at that.

 Who is God the Father?
 Why do we call Him “Father?”
 Well, to begin, God the Father is neither male nor female.
 God the Father is eternally a pure Spirit.
 But an earthly father and mother both reflect various aspects of God.
 This shows that God the Father is, in fact, the source of all parenthood.
 The source of all begetting.
 The source of all that is.
 And He is not just the source of the physical world, not just the source of humanity, but is also the source of all that is good and beautiful in humanity.
 He’s the source of love, tenderness, care, fidelity, authority, etc. God the Father is the source of all.